 The machine was named Jeffie following a hugely popular CRL social naming contest.
 The most popular name was Jeff but traditionally such machines adopt a female name so Jeffie - a popular girls name in the early 1900s- was chosen.

 Naming digging equipment after women is said to be a tradition that dates to the 1500s when miners prayed to to St. Barbara to keep them safe underground.

 Saint Barbara is the patron saint of armourers, artillerymen, military engineers, miners and others who work with explosives because her legend associated her with lightning.

-Before the stormwater diversion, CRL needs to demolish apartments at 26 Mt Eden Road and the former Hyde Group building on the corner of Nikau and Ruru Streets.
-A specialist demolition contractor is undertaking this work, which will be completed in May.
+Before the stormwater diversion, CRL needed to demolish apartments at 26 Mt Eden Road and the former Hyde Group building on the corner of Nikau and Ruru Streets.

 A rock breaker will be used at Nikau St to break through a layer of rock that has been identified in boring investigations.